9 truths about love

 Love involves consent, with both parties respecting the other person’s physical, emotional, and sexual boundaries.
 Disrespecting a person’s boundaries is toxic and is not loving.
 Consent is an enthusiastic “yes” about something, not a yes that is coerced, manipulated, or threatened.
 Consent is not the absence of no.

 Love cares for the other person and does not treat them like an object.
 Lust objectifies a person, which is what is portrayed in online media, movies, songs, and inappropriate images.
-Lust doesn’t care about the person who is the object of the lust.
+Lust doesn’t care about the person who is the object of the desire.
 Lust only thinks about immediate gratification and pleasure.
 Love doesn’t treat a person this way.

 Love gives freedom and respect to both people in a relationship.
 Love is not controlling.